Riley & Scott Mk III: Mk III C

 Riley & Scott had ended their progressing development of the Mk III during the 1999 season, in part due to the company being contracted by General Motors (GM) to construct a Le Mans Prototype for their Cadillac brand.
 The resulting Northstar LMP borrowed elements of the Mk III's design and layout.
-Modern features were however included on the Cadillac, including a carbon fiber monocoque replacing the composite monocoque of the Mk III, a roll hoop over only the driver's seat instead of the full width of the cockpit, and a relocation of the radiators to lower the nose.
-An evolved Riley & Scott-built Northstar LMP design appeared in 2001, but the company was not contracted to build the 2002 version of the car.
+Modern features were included on the Cadillac, including a carbon fiber monocoque replacing the composite monocoque of the Mk III, a roll hoop over only the driver's seat instead of the full width of the cockpit and a relocation of the radiators to lower the nose.
+An evolved Riley & Scott-built Northstar LMP design appeared in 2001 but the company was not contracted to build the 2002 version of the car.

 Once the Northstar LMPs for the 2001 season were completed, Riley & Scott turned their attention back to their Mk III which were still earning victories even without major upgrades in nearly two seasons.
 Rather than evolving a design which was now six years old, Riley & Scott chose to start from scratch and develop an all-new car which continued the Mk III's simple design, but received some of the advancements that Riley & Scott had used on the Northstar LMP.

-At its most basic the Mk III Series C is nearly identical to the Mk III in terms of its layout.
-At the front, a slanted nose housed a radiator fed air from a vent above the front splitter, and exiting over the top of the bodywork just in front of the cockpit.
+At its most basic, the Mk III Series C is nearly identical to the Mk III in terms of its layout.
+At the front, a slanted nose housed a radiator fed air from a vent above the front splitter and exiting over the top of the bodywork just in front of the cockpit.
 The sidepods were straight and flat and featured a variety of exchangeable panels for cooling and aerodynamics.
 An engine intake was mounted behind and above the cockpit, and shrouded an engine bay which could accept multiple naturally aspirated engine designs.
 Also shared with the Mk III was the use of a steel tube frame and carbon fiber chassis, rather than the all-carbon monocoque used by the Northstar LMP.